MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 2. Under *Layout*, Set *Height* and *Width* in the Cell size menu.
 3. In the *Table* menu, click *Properties*.
 On the *Table* tab, click *Positioning* and then uncheck the *Automatically resize to fit contents* option.

+Controlling how pictures fit into the layouts is important both for static files in the layout and for pictures inserted from the report dataset.

 #### Reducing file size by compressing pictures

 When adding pictures directly to your layout file, such as background images or logos, consider reducing the file size by compressing picture sizes.
-With compression options in Word, you can reduce both the file size and picture dimensions based on how you intend to use the picture, such as the quality needed for print or viewing the document report on screen or attach to an email.
+With compression options in Word, you can reduce both the file size and picture dimensions based on how you intend to use the picture.
+For instance, maybe the quality needed for print is different from what is needed when just viewing the document report on screen or attach to an email.
 You can compress all pictures in the file or just the ones that you select.

 To compress pictures that are part of the layout file, do as follows:

-1. When your pictures have been inserted into Word, select the picture or pictures that you want to compress.
+1. When you have inserted your pictures into Word, select the picture or pictures that you want to compress.
 2. Under *Picture Tools*, on the *Format* tab, in the *Adjust* group, select *Compress picture*.
 Then choose what and how you want to compress and select OK.

 For more information, see [Reduce the file size of a picture in Microsoft Office](https://support.microsoft.com/en-us/office/reduce-the-file-size-of-a-picture-in-microsoft-office-8db7211c-d958-457c-babd-194109eb9535)